NebulaEclipse/Questions-into-README/README.md

   ## [Tests](#table-of-contents)

   To test this app, open up the file in VS Code.
-Open the terminal, change directory into the root folder ‘challenge-9-professional-README-generator’, and run ‘node index.js’.
+Open the terminal, change directory into the root folder ‘README-Generator’, and run ‘node index.js’.
 Answer the prompts and view the preview of the ‘generated-README.md’ file in the ‘README-Generated’ folder.

   ## [Questions](#table-of-contents)